JJkun28/Profile/Project/STA 141A Cost of Living/README.md

 ## Contents

-- `STA_141A_Final_Project.pdf`: Full report with methodology, results, and visualizations.
+- `STA_141A_Final_Project.pdf`: Full report including methodology, results, and visualizations.
-- `cost_of_living_us.csv`: dataset for analysis
+- `cost_of_living_us.csv`: Dataset used for analysis.
-- No source code included due to data access and academic integrity guidelines.
+- Source code not included due to academic integrity and course policy. *(Available upon request.)*

 ## Key Insights